 It’s one thing to make a cultural misstep and post something in poor form accidentally.
 That happens to even the biggest and best companies.
 Doing it on purpose though, just to get people talking, is no safe foundation to build your business on.

 Instead, you want to focus on social media and building a presence on those platforms.
-Email marketing, strong CTAs, guest posting, and paid search marketing are also other viable tactics.
-Be sure to try all these at one point.
-Track them to see which works best for you using analytics.
+Email marketing, strong CTAs, guest posting, and paid search marketing are all viable tactics.
+Try all of these and see what works best for you.